 Sexual Assault Defense Attorney

-Racine Defense approaches sexual assault cases with a trial-ready mindset and a focus on evidence.
-The goal is to protect your rights, challenge weak claims, and fight for your future.
+Racine Defense represents clients facing sexual assault charges across southeastern Wisconsin with a trial-ready approach and a focus on the facts.
+Our goal is to protect your rights, challenge weak or unsupported allegations, and fight for your future.

 The Basics Of Sexual Assault Charges